devEricA/CplusplusHangar/README.md

 # C++Hangar
 A simple project demonstrating my experience with C++.
-This is a work in progress.

 # Problem
 C++ is one of the most sought after languages in the job market.
 While I have programmed in C++ before, none of my public projects use it.